There is No Neutral on Racism and Hate: Back to School for White Educators

 Doing our own work as white educators will prepare us to meaningfully engage our white students in rigorous learning and dialogue about race and racism in their own lives.
 This will increase their self-awareness, develop critical thinking skills, and build emotional stamina for talking about hard issues.
 Providing students with opportunities to reflect on complex topics impacting their lives supports healthy adolescent development by nurturing what researchers at the Chicago Consortium for School Research have identified as key factors for young adult success: agency, competencies, and integrated identity.
 In teaching about systems of oppression and talking about current day inequities, we can also highlight stories about white allies and co-conspirators who have stood up for justice throughout history and lift up stories that emphasize our shared humanity.
 It is our responsibility to provide our white students with opportunities to explore their role and responsibility for interrupting racism and all forms of oppression in order to create more equitable schools and just communities within which we all belong and thrive.

-Resources for Learning & Teaching About Whiteness, Race, and Racism in the Classroom
+Resources for Learning & Teaching About Whiteness, Race, and Racism and Anti-Racism in the Classroom

 - Safe Space Radio: Talking to White Kids about Race & Racism